coderefinery/manuals/team-leaders.md

 and interacting, understand their difficulties, and encourage them to work on the exercises together**.

+To make this easier, we try to allocate enough time for exercise sessions during the workshop.

 - You can always start by **greeting** people and asking how the lesson is going
 - If you meet virtually, encourage people to **turn on cameras**